satish-kori/mcp-simple-server/README.md

 AI: "Get the database schema"
 → Returns all tables and their structures

-AI: "Show me the schema for the promotions table"
+AI: "Show me the schema for the customers table"
 → Returns detailed schema for specific table
 ```

 #### 2. Execute SQL Queries
 ```
-AI: "Execute SQL: SELECT COUNT(*) FROM promotions.promotion_t WHERE country_code = 'SE'" → Executes the query and returns results in table format
+AI: "Execute SQL: SELECT COUNT(*) FROM customers.customer_t WHERE country_code = 'SE'" → Executes the query and returns results in table format

-AI: "Run this query in JSON format: SELECT promo_id, promo_code FROM promotions.promotion_t LIMIT 5" → Returns results in JSON format
+AI: "Run this query in JSON format: SELECT cutomer_id, customer_code FROM customers.customer_t LIMIT 5" → Returns results in JSON format
 ```

 #### 3. Natural Language Queries
 ```
-AI: "How many active promotions are there for Sweden?"
+AI: "How many active customers are there for Sweden?"
-→ Converts to SQL and executes: finds active promotions for SE market
+→ Converts to SQL and executes: finds active customers for SE market

-AI: "Show me all promotion types in the database"
+AI: "Show me all customer types in the database"
 → Automatically generates and runs appropriate SQL query
 ```

 #### 4. AI-Generated SQL
 ```
-AI: "Generate SQL to find all promotions that expire in the next 7 days" → Creates appropriate SQL query with explanation and executes it
+AI: "Generate SQL to find all customers that expire in the next 7 days" → Creates appropriate SQL query with explanation and executes it
 ```